alexlux58/2024_2025_Notes/Linux+ Notes.md

   - `crontab -e`: Schedule a command to run at a later time with edit.
   - `crontab -l`: Schedule a command to run at a later time with list.
   - `crontab -r`: Schedule a command to run at a later time with remove.

+examples:

+30 41 _ 3 4 /home/user/backup.sh: Run the backup.sh script at 41:30 on the 3rd and 4th month of the week.
+30 41 _ _ 4 /home/user/backup.sh: Run the backup.sh script at 41:30 on the 4th day of the week.
+30 41 1 _ _ /home/user/backup.sh: Run the backup.sh script at 41:30 on the 1st day of the month.
+30 41 _ _ 4,5 /home/user/backup.sh: Run the backup.sh script at 41:30 on the 4th and 5th day of the week.
+30 41 _ \* 4-6 /home/user/backup.sh: Run the backup.sh script at 41:30 on the 4th, 5th, and 6th day of the week.

+- **Schedule crontab files**:

+/etc/cron.d: Directory containing system cron jobs.
+/etc/cron.daily: Directory containing daily cron jobs.
+/etc/cron.hourly: Directory containing hourly cron jobs.
+/etc/cron.monthly: Directory containing monthly cron jobs.
+/etc/cron.weekly: Directory containing weekly cron jobs.
+/var/spool/cron: Directory containing user cron jobs.

+- **anacron**: Schedule commands to run at a later time.
+- **Commands**:

+  - `anacron`: Schedule commands to run at a later time.
+  - `anacron -d`: Schedule commands to run at a later time with debug.
+  - `anacron -f`: Schedule commands to run at a later time with force.
+  - `anacron -n`: Schedule commands to run at a later time with no-run.
+  - `anacron -s`: Schedule commands to run at a later time with serial.

 - **systemd-run**: Run a command in a transient scope unit.
 - **Commands**: